8. Flow of execution#

 Exercise 8.4

-At the time of writing of this book, when the data.table package is attached, it emits a message.
+At the time of writing this book, when the data.table package is attached, it emits a message.
 Call suppressMessages to silence it.
-However, consecutive calls to library do not reload an already loaded package.
+Note that consecutive calls to library do not reload an already loaded package.
 Therefore, the message will only be seen once per R session.

 And now for something completely different… time for the elephant in the room!

-We have been able to do without loops so far (and will be quite all right in the second part of the book, too).
+We have been able to manage without loops so far (and will be quite all right in the second part of the book too).
 This is because many data processing tasks can be written in terms of vectorised operations such as `+`, sqrt, sum, `[`, Map, and Reduce.
 Oftentimes, compared to their loop-based counterparts, they are more readable and efficient.
-We will explore this in the exercises below.
+We will explore this in the coming exercises.

-However, at times, using an explicit while or for loop might be the only natural way of solving a problem, for instance, when processing chunks of data streams.
+However, at times, using an explicit while or for loop might be the only natural way to solve a problem, for instance, when processing chunks of data streams.
 Also, an explicitly “looped” algorithm may occasionally have better[2] time or memory complexity.

-if considers a given logical condition and thus determines whether to execute a given statement.
-On the other hand,
+if considers a logical condition provided and determines whether to execute a given statement.
+On the other hand:

 while (condition) # single TRUE or FALSE, as in `if`